Common Issues How It Works About OFW Claims Get Support

 Misclassification

-• Called a 1099 contractor but controlled like an employee
+• Called 1099 but controlled like an employee

 • Titled "manager" without real authority or proper pay